 - Finfish licences authorise the farming of finfish offshore in sea-cages.

-- Miscellaneous licences authorise aquaculture for the purposes of holding empty aquaculture farming structures, holding stock in structures temporarily, or tourism.
+- Miscellaneous licences authorise aquaculture in waters inshore and offshore for the holding of empty aquaculture farming structures or temporary holding of stock in structures.

-You made need separate authorisation to use hormones or veterinary chemicals on the aquaculture site.
+You will need separate authorisations to move stock in or out of South Australia and to use hormones or veterinary chemicals on the aquaculture site.